soulsmods/DSMapStudio/README.md

 * Windows 7/8/8.1/10/11 (64-bit only)
 * Visual C++ Redistributable x64 - INSTALL THIS IF THE PROGRAM CRASHES ON STARTUP (https://aka.ms/vs/16/release/vc_redist.x64.exe)
 * For the error message "You must install or update .NET to run this application", use these exact download links.
 It is not enough to install the default .NET runtime.
-  * Microsoft .NET Core 6.0 **Desktop** Runtime (https://aka.ms/dotnet/6.0/windowsdesktop-runtime-win-x64.exe)
+  * Microsoft .NET Core 7.0 **Desktop** Runtime (https://aka.ms/dotnet/6.0/windowsdesktop-runtime-win-x64.exe)
-  * (if Windows not updated) Microsoft .NET Core 6.0 ASP.NET Core Runtime (https://aka.ms/dotnet/6.0/aspnetcore-runtime-win-x64.exe)
+  * Microsoft .NET Core 7.0 ASP.NET Core Runtime (https://aka.ms/dotnet/6.0/aspnetcore-runtime-win-x64.exe)
 * **A Vulkan Compatible Graphics Device with support for descriptor indexing**, even if you're just modding DS1: PTDE
 * Intel GPUs currently don't seem to be working properly.
 At the moment, you will probably need a somewhat recent (2014+) NVIDIA or AMD GPU
 * A 4GB (8GB recommended) graphics card if modding DS3/BB/Sekiro/ER maps due to huge map sizes